Reptile: Hearing in snakes

-Hearing in humans relies on 3 parts of the ear; the outer ear that directs sound waves into the ear canal, the middle ear that transmits incoming sound waves to the inner ear, and the inner ear that helps in hearing and keeping your balance.
+Hearing in humans relies on 3 parts of the ear; the outer ear that directs sound waves into the ear canal, the middle ear that transmits incoming sound waves to the inner ear, and the inner ear that helps in hearing and keeping their balance.
 Unlike humans and other mammals, snakes do not possess an outer ear, a middle ear, and a tympanum but have an inner ear structure with cochleas directly connected to their jawbone.
 They are able to feel the vibrations generated from the sound waves in their jaw as they move on the ground.
 This is done by the use of mechanoreceptors, sensory nerves that run along the body of snakes directing the vibrations along the spinal nerves to the brain.
 Snakes have a sensitive auditory perception and can tell which direction sound being made is coming from so that they can sense the presence of prey or predator but it is still unclear how sensitive snakes are to sound waves traveling through the air.

 Skin

 Reptilian skin is covered in a horny epidermis, making it watertight and enabling reptiles to live on dry land, in contrast to amphibians.
 Compared to mammalian skin, that of reptiles is rather thin and lacks the thick dermal layer that produces leather in mammals.

 Exposed parts of reptiles are protected by scales or scutes, sometimes with a bony base (osteoderms), forming armor.
-In lepidosaurians, such as lizards and snakes, the whole skin is covered in overlapping epidermal scales.
-Such scales were once thought to be typical of the class Reptilia as a whole, but are now known to occur only in lepidosaurians.
+In lepidosaurs, such as lizards and snakes, the whole skin is covered in overlapping epidermal scales.
+Such scales were once thought to be typical of the class Reptilia as a whole, but are now known to occur only in lepidosaurs.
 The scales found in turtles and crocodiles are of dermal, rather than epidermal, origin and are properly termed scutes.
 In turtles, the body is hidden inside a hard shell composed of fused scutes.

 Lacking a thick dermis, reptilian leather is not as strong as mammalian leather.
 It is used in leather-wares for decorative purposes for shoes, belts and handbags, particularly crocodile skin.